 - adapt their language use to a variety of social situations

 - develop their own interests in reading both factual and fictional texts

 - produce a variety of types of texts and utterances such as letters of varying degrees of formality

 - use language in a creative and flexible way, with the ability to respond appropriately to unforeseen as well as predictable situations, producing utterances of a suitable length and complexity

-The Cambridge English: Advanced (CAE) course is designed to effectively prepare learners for the CAE examination by:
+The C1 Advanced course is designed to effectively prepare learners for the C1 Advanced examination by:

 - teaching the language, skills and techniques needed for exam success

 - building confidence by explaining what they have to do, showing them how to do it and providing plenty of practice at regular intervals throughout the course

 - making the preparation fun with engaging texts and motivating practice activities

 - providing thorough training and guidance on how to deal with unfamiliar questions